Siniša Mihajlović: As a player

-Managerial
+As a manager

-A vocal and outspoken presence, known for his leadership, Mihajlović has, however, also attracted much controversy throughout both his playing and coaching careers, due to having expressed controversial political views and affiliations.
+A vocal and outspoken presence, known for his leadership, Mihajlović attracted much controversy throughout both his playing and coaching careers, for his political views and affiliations.

-Amid Javier Clemente's failure to qualify the Serbia national team for Euro 2008—and September 2007 Serbian press reports about the Inter Milan assistant coach Mihajlović being set to take over the national team head coaching post that eventually didn't come to fruition as the job went to Miroslav Đukić—Mihajlović publicly came out against the Serbia FA (FSS) president Zvezdan Terzić, accusing him in October 2007 of "giving national team call-ups to players [he has private contracts with] in order to boost their transfer value".
+Amid Javier Clemente's failure to qualify the Serbia national team for Euro 2008, and Serbian press reports that then Inter Milan assistant coach Mihajlović was set to take over, Mihajlović publicly came out against the Serbia FA (FSS) president Zvezdan Terzić, accusing him in October 2007 of "giving national team call-ups to players [he had private contracts with] in order to boost their transfer value".
 Terzić did not directly respond to the accusation, which Mihajlović repeated several months later during early March 2008 in the wake of Terzić's time on the run from Serbian law enforcement over accusations of player transfer fee skimming.

-Soon after eventually landing the Serbia national team head coaching job in May 2012 under the next FA president Tomislav Karadžić, Mihajlović drew up a code-of-conduct to be signed by players called up for international duty.
+In May 2012, Mihajlović landed the Serbia national team head coaching job (under the new FA president Tomislav Karadžić) and instituted a new code-of-conduct to be signed by players called up for international duty.
 One of the central points was his insistence that players sing the national anthem before matches.
-On 28 May, after Adem Ljajić failed to do so despite signing the code-of-conduct, Mihajlović removed him from the team.
+On 28 May, after Adem Ljajić failed to do so despite signing the code-of-conduct, Mihajlović removed him from the national team.

-In December 2012, Mihajlović sued the football agent Zoran Đurić for libel over his claims expressed during SOS channel's Total Soccer programme that "sports agents Fali Ramadani and Sergio Berti have a large influence on Mihajlović's national team squad selection".
+In December 2012, Mihajlović sued football agent Zoran Đurić for libel over his claims expressed during SOS channel's Total Soccer programme that "sports agents Fali Ramadani and Sergio Berti have a large influence on Mihajlović's national team squad selection".

-In late March 2013, in the wake of the 2014 FIFA World Cup qualifier loss to Croatia, Mihajlović and Terzić reignited their public feud from six years prior, with the former Serbian FA president—who had in the meantime returned to the country from being on the run and completed a prison term following a plea deal—repeating Đurić's recent accusation about Mihajlović having "his national team match day squads selected by Sergio Berti".
+In late March 2013, in the wake of the 2014 FIFA World Cup qualifier loss to Croatia, Mihajlović and Terzić reignited their public feud from six years prior, with the former Serbian FA president—who had in the meantime returned to the country from being on the run and completed a prison term following a plea deal—repeating Đurić's accusation about Mihajlović having "his national team match day squads selected by Sergio Berti".
 Mihajlović announced plans to sue Terzić for libel over the remark.

 Personal life and death

-Mihajlović was married to Arianna Rapaccioni, an Italian former television presenter, with whom he had five children; three sons and two daughters.
-On 13 July 2019, Mihajlović publicly announced that he was diagnosed with an acute form of leukaemia, however still stayed on as manager of Bologna.
+Mihajlović was married to Arianna Rapaccioni, an Italian former television presenter, with whom he had five children: three sons and two daughters.
+On 13 July 2019, Mihajlović announced that he had been diagnosed with an acute form of leukemia, but would stay on as manager of Bologna.
 He underwent a bone marrow transplant after three cycles of chemotherapy.

-In October 2021 he became a grandfather, after his daughter Virginia gave birth to a daughter.
-The father is Alessandro Vogliacco, who plays for Genoa.
+In October 2021, he became a grandfather, after his daughter Virginia gave birth to a daughter.
+The father is Alessandro Vogliacco, who, at the time, played for Genoa.

-Mihajlović died on 16 December 2022 in a Rome clinic following complications of leukaemia.
-At that time he was 53 years old.
+Mihajlović died on 16 December 2022 at a clinic in Rome, following complications of leukemia.